tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

 ### Unpadding

 A negative padding value can be used to ignore any whitespace built into an arranged subview when positioning it.
-This is useful for views such as borderless text buttons where we want to position the text inside rather than the invisible button bounds.
-For more fine-tuned layout, we can use negative padding to layout text labels to their baseline and upper capHeight rather than the invisible font boundary.
-To do so, set the padding equal to the negative value that each edge is inset.
+This is useful for views such as borderless text buttons where we want to position relative to the text inside rather than the invisible button bounds.
+For more fine-tuned layout, we can also use negative padding to layout text labels to their baseline and upper capHeight rather than the invisible font container boundary.
+To do so, set the padding equal to the negative value that each edge should be inset.

 ### Save as previous